Vrnika-Jain/ML-Algos/README.md

 Polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modeled as an nth degree polynomial.
 ### Implementation
 The `PolynomialFeatures` class generates polynomial and interaction features.
 The `PolynomialRegression` class performs polynomial regression using gradient descent.

+## Lasso Regression
+Lasso regression, or L1 regularization, adds a penalty equal to the absolute value of the magnitude of coefficients to the loss function.
+It helps in feature selection by shrinking some coefficients to zero.
+### Implementation
+The LassoRegression class is implemented using gradient descent with L1 regularization.

 # Contributing